heathermiller/dist-prog-book/chapter/2/futures.md

 While it's possible to use different thread pool implementations, Scala's default `ExecutionContext` implementation is backed by Java's `ForkJoinPool`; a thread pool implementation that features a work-stealing algorithm in which idle threads pick up tasks previously scheduled to other busy threads.
 The `ForkJoinPool` is a popular thread pool implementation due to its improved performance over `Executor`s, its ability to better avoid pool-induced deadlock, and for minimizing the amount of time spent switching between threads.

-Scala's futures (and promises) are based on this `ExecutionContext`.
+Scala's futures (and promises) are based on this `ExecutionContext` interface to an underlying thread pool.
 While typically users use the underlying default `ExecutionContext` which is backed by a `ForkJoinPool`, users may also elect to provide (or implement) their own `ExecutionContext` if they need a specific behavior, like blocking futures.

 In Scala, every usage of a future or promise requires some kind of `ExecutionContext` to be passed along.
 This parameter is implicit, and is usually `ExecutionContext.global` (the default underlying `ForkJoinPool` `ExecutionContext`).
 For example, a creating and running a basic future: